Telephone: (770) 420-4733 Hours are posted on the facilities page.

 - See steps indicated for the EPSON Scan Utility for scanning by the Perfection 1240U.
 Because the images do not save automatically, be sure to save the images that open in Photoshop.

 If you need to scan slides or transparencies, please see the student assistant on duty.
 The templates are in the metal cabinet in the corner of the room.
 To get detailed instructions using the software, either use the Help menu or visit Epson's website.

 Basic Video Editing

 The Visual Arts Open Mac Lab is one of few places on the KSU campus where basic digital video editing can be done. iMovie '09 (may be upgraded to a more recent version soon) is the most intuitive software we have installed for basic video editing.
 It allows the import of .dv, .mp4, and .avi files, as well as direct FireWire or USB connection to most digital video cameras.
-More advanced videographers may prefer to use Final Cut Express HD, which is also installed on the five Macintosh computers of row 4.
+More advanced videographers may prefer to use Adobe Premiere CS6.
 It allows the import of some additional video file formats and is capable of many professional-level video and audio effects.